Systems

 Hermes Agent Fleet

-56 scheduled jobs across three machines (HQ + two workers).
-Monitors infrastructure, queues, backups, anomalies, M365 inbox, follow-ups, day briefs, research content.
+A lean fleet of 33 scheduled jobs across three machines (HQ + two workers), kept deliberately small.
+Monitors infrastructure, queues, backups, anomalies, outbound calling review, follow-ups, day briefs, research content.
 The agent layer underneath everything.

 Three months in: every autonomous agent worth running needs a human checkpoint before it sends, posts, or commits.
 The good ones tell you exactly what they want to do and wait.